spookylukey/django-views-the-right-way/source/list-view.rst

 The `ListView alternative
 <https://docs.djangoproject.com/en/stable/topics/pagination/#paginating-a-listview>`_
-for this code is tempting, but it is a short-sighted laziness.
+for this code is tempting, but it is short-sighted laziness (as opposed to long-sighted laziness that is an essential quality of every developer).
 Any real world view will quickly develop enough logic that you lose even in terms of code length, and much more so in terms of code complexity.

 As well as ``paged_object_list_context``, we should also mention ``Paginator``,